LifeStraw Personal Water Filter · โ˜… 4.5 Editor's Choice Check price on Amazon →

 Weight1.6 oz (46 g)

-Is the LifeStraw worth $19 in 2026?+
+Is the LifeStraw worth the price in 2026?

 Yes, as a backup.
 After 22 backcountry water sources tested, the LifeStraw delivered consistent 1.7 L/min flow and zero stomach issues.
-As a primary filter, the [Sawyer Squeeze](https://www.sawyer.com) at $39 is more versatile because you can fill bottles.
+As a primary filter, the [Sawyer Squeeze](https://www.sawyer.com) at this price is more versatile because you can fill bottles.
 As a backup that lives in your pack year-round, the LifeStraw is unbeatable for the price.

-LifeStraw vs Sawyer Squeeze: which is better?+
+LifeStraw vs Sawyer Squeeze: which is better?

 The Sawyer is more versatile (you can fill bottles or hydration bladders, you can backflush easily) and has a longer rated lifetime (1 million gallons vs 4,000 liters).
 The LifeStraw is half the price, lighter, and smaller in your pack.
 For most backpackers, primary filter is Sawyer, backup is LifeStraw.

-Does the LifeStraw remove viruses?+
+Does the LifeStraw remove viruses?

 No. The 0.2 micron hollow fiber membrane filters bacteria (99.999999%) and parasites like Giardia and Cryptosporidium (99.999%), but viruses are smaller than 0.2 microns and pass through.
 In North America this rarely matters, since waterborne viruses in remote sources are uncommon.
 For international travel or known-contaminated sources, look at the LifeStraw Mission or a UV purifier like the SteriPen.

-How does the LifeStraw handle silty water?+
+How does the LifeStraw handle silty water?

 Acceptably with limitations.
 I have used the LifeStraw on a silty Sierra creek and a sand-laden desert tinaja.
 Pre-filtering through a bandanna before drawing through the LifeStraw extends the filter life meaningfully.
 Without pre-filtering, sediment clogs the membrane fast, and clogged membranes back-flush poorly without a syringe.
 Always pre-filter visibly silty water.

-What is the actual lifetime of a LifeStraw?+
+What is the actual lifetime of a LifeStraw?

 LifeStraw rates the membrane at 4,000 liters.
 After 18 months of intermittent backup use I have pushed an estimated 480 liters through mine, with zero noticeable flow degradation.
 At my use rate (one weekend a month roughly), the filter should outlive the housing.
 For daily-use scenarios, 4,000 liters is a hard ceiling and you should track it.

-📅 Update log
+Update log

 Riley Cooper